Voggastur/interactive-frontend-project/README.md

 ## 2. Features <a name="Features"></a>

-* Spaceship, aliens, rocket pictures from flaticon.com
+* The spaceship, aliens, rocket image and a few more was found on the flaticon.com website, other pictures were found by google picture searches.

-* Other pictures were found on the web
+* The spaceship is controllable with arrows Up, Right, Down and Left, as well as a Torpedo weapon on Space and a Laser Cannon on Ctrl.

-* Hover effects on all navbar list items, buttons and anchors from hover.css by Ian Lunn
+* The two weapons have different properties, the torpedo image is slightly wider and higher and so has a higher chance to trigger the collisionDetection function, to imitate splash damage the torpedo splices 2 alien out of the aliens array-object, however the laser cannon particles travel much faster and is easier to hit with.

-* CSS animated scifi button with on("click") function to open the game by a slideUp
+* CSS animated scifi button with on("click") function to initialize the game with jQuery .slideUp

 * Slideshows with three buttons for switching to different pictures of my projects, the projects have direct links in the adjacent project descriptions.